-The Green Infrastructure Leadership Exchange (“the GI Exchange”) is a highly connected peer learning network that offers a platform for practitioners to share experiences, circulate ideas, and solve problems together toward finding more sustainable water infrastructure solutions.
+The Green Infrastructure Leadership Exchange (“the Exchange”) is a highly connected, member-driven peer learning network where local public sector practitioners share experiences, circulate ideas, and solve problems together toward delivering more equitable and sustainable water infrastructure solutions.
 The GI Exchange is a project of the Global Philanthropy Partnership.

-Communities with thriving GSI systems that further social equity, public health, and climate resilience.
+Communities have thriving water systems that further social equity, public health, and climate resilience.

 Connection, Inspiration, Collaboration, Leadership, Community, Equity, Innovation